 - Questing is faster than grinding, except at the very lowest levels, but you do have to have a plan for your questing.
 Get a guide (see below) or study the in-game quest help thing and organize your quests to hit several at one time in the same place.

 - Keep your weapons updated; the rest of your gear can fall behind a bit (unless you’re serious about dungeons or PvP.)

 - Killing mobs of a bit lower level gives less XP per mob, but a lot less downtime, for a net XP per hour increase.

 - Always log out at an Inn, to get the Rest XP when you come back.

 - Level with a new friend for 3x XP.
 I hit level 42 in 12 hours played this way.
 People who are actually trying hard will go faster.
-I’ve seen people hit 85 in under three days with RAF, Heirlooms, and Dugi’s guide.
+I’ve seen people hit 85 in about 2 day (in game time) with RAF, Heirlooms, and Zygor’s guide.

 - Dungeons (instances) are a great source of XP (especially if you get the associated quests ) and much better gear than you’ll find while soloing.
 Depending on the teams you join they may also be a great source of irritation or fun.
 See our dungeon leveling guide for more info and “how not to fail” tips.
 For example: